HedgehogInDaFog/P5-1_Neighborhood_map/README.md

 To run the application, open this [Link](http://truezarathustra.github.io/P5-1_Neighborhood_map/) in your browser.
 It may takes up to 8 seconds to ge information from third-party resources, so, please, be patient :)
 If something goes wrong, you can try to reload main page.
 If it doesn't help, please, feel free to write me about your problem

+You can also run this application locally.
+To do that:
+ - download project files from [GitHub](https://github.com/TrueZarathustra/P5-1_Neighborhood_map)
+ - open index.html on your browser

 ## Information for Developers

 ### Main technologies